The Golden Compass

 Story & Plot Summary: The Golden Compass

-Quick Plot Summary: Released in 2007, The Golden Compass is a Adventure, Fantasy film directed by Chris Weitz.
+Quick Plot Summary: Released in 2007, The Golden Compass is a Adventure, Fantasy film directed by Chris Weitz, written by Chris Weitz.
 The narrative presents a compelling narrative that engages viewers from start to finish.
-This summary provides a scannable look at the movie's central conflict involving Nicole Kidman.
+It provides a scannable look at the movie's central conflict involving Nicole Kidman as Marisa Coulter.

 Story Breakdown